 Soybean meal is a functional additive for longer-lasting results during soil maintenance.

-Seaweed is an immediate-release fertilizer and an excellent source for zinc and iron.
+Seaweed is an immediate-release fertilizer and an excellent source of zinc and iron.
 It goes well with the high-potash crop.
+(Seaweed Fertilizer)

 Greensand is an olive-green sandstone containing glauconite.
 It is a rich source of iron, potassium, and magnesium.